Scafooo/DAKGEA/README.md

 - `config/global.yaml` – shared defaults such as path aliases and logging level.
 - `config/models/*.yaml` – per-model hyperparameters (HybEA, KnowFormer, BERT-INT, …).
-- `config/experiments/*.yaml` – dataset slices plus augmentation/reduction knobs, including `overwrite_existing` to force regeneration of artefacts for a specific run.
+- `config/experiments/*.yaml` – dataset slices plus augmentation/reduction knobs, with `overwrite_existing` to force regeneration and `writers` to choose one or more export formats (e.g. HybEA, RDF).

 The loader (`src/config/loader.py`) merges files in that order and automatically resolves relative paths to absolute locations rooted at the repository.
 This allows you to move configuration files without breaking downstream consumers.